Modern Slavery Statement

 Due diligence processes

 Due diligence is carried out on significant suppliers where there may be a modern slavery risk.
-This includes a requirement for up-to-date independent evidence (for example up-to-date audited accounts) of the level of turnover/income of applicable suppliers and where their level of turnover/income is above £36m a review of their latest modern slavery statement is performed.
-Suppliers operating in sectors where there is a greater risk of modern slavery are subject to review even if their turnover is below the limit at which a modern slavery statement is required.
+This includes a requirement for up-to-date information of the level of turnover/income of applicable suppliers and where their level of turnover/income is above £36m, a review of their latest modern slavery statement is performed.

 We risk assess whether there are any parts of our business and supply chains where there is a risk of slavery and human trafficking taking place.
-We assess our key suppliers for modern slavery risks by evaluating their modern slavery statements and engaging in dialogue with them to ensure alignment with our ethical standards.
 Our assessment, taking account of the nature of our business and sources of supply, is that the risk is low.

 Measuring effectiveness

-Our Senior Leadership Team considers the effectiveness of our measures for ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains and reports to the Board of Trustees of Victim Support accordingly.
+Our Senior Leadership Team has oversight and responsibility for the effectiveness of our measures for ensuring that modern slavery and human trafficking does not exist in any part of our business or supply chain.

 Training for employees and volunteers